-Central Washington University is committed to providing reasonable workplace accommodations to individuals with disabilities.
+CWU is committed to providing reasonable workplace accommodations to individuals with disabilities.
 If you are an individual seeking workplace accommodation, please review this website and contact Lucy Rolfe in Human Resources at email@example.com or (509) 963-1202 for more information.

 To be eligible for disability accommodation you must have a sensory, mental or physical impairment that substantially limits a major life activity and impacts your ability to perform the essential functions of your job or have a record of an impairment.
 In addition, you must be qualified for the job for which you are seeking accommodation and be able to perform the essential functions of the position with or without accommodation.